codyc1515/homebridge-ismartgate/README.md

+# Update
+This plug-in is no longer supported.
+I am using Home Assistant now which has a native iSmartGate integration.

 # homebridge-ismartgate
 [Homebridge](https://github.com/nfarina/homebridge) plug-in for iSmartGate HomeKit devices to expose their Temperature & Battery services, which would otherwise be hidden.